Renovation Essentials : Meet the Project Concept Board

 Alternatively, create a board online.
 Browse online stores, seek interiors inspiration via search engines, scroll through Instagram or your photos folder (if, like me, you snap – paparazzi-style – anything design-related).
 Of course you can also create a board via Pinterest, Houzz or other, similar design platforms.
 You’ll be surprised at how quickly your ‘likes’ become evident and your personal style reveals itself (‘dislikes’ can be equally as useful and informative).
 At this point, you have begun to locate your interiors ‘true north’!

 Renovation Essentials: The ‘Universal Colour Palette’

-You can take the universal project palette one step further by choosing unifying décor for communal thoroughfares, walkways, stairs, lobbies or landings.
+Take the universal project palette one step further by choosing unifying décor for communal thoroughfares: walkways, stairs, lobbies or landings.
 Stay neutral or introduce bright colour – perhaps more acceptable in spaces you are passing through – to enliven an internal hallway or corridor.
 Choose calmer, toning or complimentary shades for rooms leading off it.

 A Universal Colour Palette is evidenced here by the woodwork paint on doors, architraves, skirting and ceilings.
 Other rooms in the same house display schemes in a variety of colours and yet the warm greys of the woodwork across the whole house provides continuity and consistency, framing each space.
 A selection of elegant Farrow & Ball shades that might serve as the basis for a Universal Colour palette.
 Painted door detail in Slaked Lime Deep by Little Greene – think beyond a palette of whites for woodwork!